 \section{Results}

-In this section, we present our empirical findings on how increased model capacity affects user performance in replicating target images.
-In particular, we focus on three main questions: (i) whether access to a more capable model (DALL-E 3) improves performance; (ii) how users modify their prompts in response to the improved model; (iii) and how much of the overall performance gain can be attributed to model improvements versus prompt adaptation.
-Finally, we compare these empirical results to the predictions of our conceptual framework.
-Our analysis draws on both the main experimental data and the replay data described above.
+In this section, we present our empirical findings on how increases in model capacity affect user performance across the two tasks.
+For each task, we first examine whether access to a more capable model improves average output quality, how users adapt their prompts in response, and how much of the overall performance gain can be attributed to model improvements versus prompt adaptation using the replay analyses.
+Next, we study how these gains reshape the distribution of outcomes across users and interpret these distributional impacts through the lens of our conceptual framework.
+Finally, we assess the impact of automated prompt rewriting using the DALL-E~3 \emph{Revised} condition.